shah-zeb-naveed/data-structures-and-algorithms/README.md

   - Do you even need a dictionary mapping or just a list of edges will work?
 If you need unique edges, defining a graph using a dict (adjacency list) will cause additional overhead???
   - Better to create a class with add_edge() method: tuple of edge as a key
 - Topological Sort
-  - Can use two hashsets visited and cycle to detect cycles
+  - Can use two hashsets visited and cycle to detect cycles (for cycles, might also use adjacency list instead)
   - might be needed if we wanna extract the order but if we already have the order, just use hashmap and iterate over it
   - .
 - Eulerian Path